powwow-capstone/spacemonitor/README.md

 > **Make sure that your submodule branches and root repo branch are on the intended branches for commits**

-### Example Commit
+### Example commit
-For example, I've updated a file in the `frontend` submodule directory I want to push my updates to BOTH the superproject repo and the submodule repo.
+As an example, I've updated a file in the `frontend` submodule directory I want to push my updates to BOTH the superproject repo and the submodule repo.
 Running `git status` in the project root directory produces the following output:
 ```
 $ git status
 On branch master